-Now that some time passed since the global rollout of the new Gutenberg block editor, which was met with some controversy, we think it’s a great time to reflect on 2018 and see what’s in store for the future of WordPress in 2019.
+Now that some time passed since the global rollout of the new Gutenberg block editor, which met with some controversy, it’s a great time to reflect on 2018 and see what’s in store for the future of WordPress.

 Fortunately, it wasn’t that tragic.

-Iain from Delicious Brains even came to the conclusion that although it is a lovely piece of software, it really doesn’t belong in WordPress (or WordPress as we know it today).
-I, on the other hand, approached the Gutenberg editor with a completely open mind and as a result, was met with some mixed emotions.
+Iain from Delicious Brains even concluded that although it is a lovely piece of software, it really doesn’t belong in WordPress (or WordPress as we know it today).
+On the other hand, I approached the Gutenberg editor with a completely open mind and, as a result, was met with mixed emotions.

 Here were my first thoughts

-The very first impression I had with the new editor was “Wow, ok, they’re trying to be more like http://ghost.org”, but overall:
+The very first impression I had of the new editor was, “Wow, ok, they’re trying to be more like http://ghost.org,” but overall:

-- I love the ability to be able to copy & paste content in from anywhere without having to spend ages reformatting it (most of the time).
+- I love the ability to copy & paste content from anywhere without spending ages reformatting it (most of the time).

-- It is a lot easier for people who are new to web design to use.
+- It is a lot easier for people new to web design to use.

-A lot of people in the WordPress community weren’t as open to the change, and I really hate to see the amazing community divided to the point where there is even a fork of WordPress for the people who hate Gutenberg.
+Many people in the WordPress community weren’t as open to change, and I hate to see the amazing community divided to the point where there is even a fork of WordPress for the people who hate Gutenberg.

-I wasn’t going to include this in the article because I felt it wasn’t worth bringing more attention to, but it’s quite funny and thought you might also find it as entertaining as I did.
+I wasn’t going to include this in the article because I felt it wasn’t worth bringing more attention to, but it’s pretty funny, and I thought you might also find it as entertaining as I did.